ThomasVirgo/Chat-App-Client/README.md

 # Vibe-Client

-Vibe dating suggestions app frontend, built with React.
+Vibe is a dating suggestions app (full-stack).
+Its frontend is built with React and Redux.

 **API details we need.**